fanqyxl/old-icarus/README.md

 # ICARUS
+> [!IMPORTANT]
-An exploit for Chrome devices which allows people to unenroll devices with device management interception using a proxy and a custom Certificate Authority.
+> IT IS KNOWN THAT ICARUS IS CURRENTLY BROKEN SERVER SIDE.
+I WILL FIND A FIX SOON + HOST A PUBLIC IP An exploit for Chrome devices which allows people to unenroll devices with device management interception using a proxy and a custom Certificate Authority.

 > [!IMPORTANT]